Erythema nodosum: Diagnosis

 Erythema nodosum is diagnosed clinically.
 A biopsy can be taken and examined microscopically to confirm an uncertain diagnosis.
 Microscopic examination usually reveals a neutrophilic infiltrate surrounding capillaries that results in septal thickening, with fibrotic changes in the fat around blood vessels.
 A characteristic microscopic finding is radial granulomas, well-defined nodular aggregates of histiocytes surrounding a stellate cleft.

 Additional evaluation should be performed to determine the underlying cause of erythema nodosum.
-This may include a full blood count, erythrocyte sedimentation rate (ESR), antistreptolysin-O (ASO) titer and throat culture, urinalysis, intradermal tuberculin test, and a chest x-ray.
+This may include a complete blood count (CBC), erythrocyte sedimentation rate (ESR), antistreptolysin-O (ASO) titer and throat culture, urinalysis, intradermal tuberculin test, and a chest x-ray.
 The ESR is typically high, the C-reactive protein elevated, and the blood showing an increase in white blood cells.

 The ESR is initially very high and falls as the nodules of erythema nodosum.
 The ASO titer is high in cases associated with a streptococcal throat infection.
 A chest X-ray should be performed to rule out pulmonary diseases, in particular sarcoidosis and Löfgren syndrome.